 - Market research - determine if there's a need for your church and how it will compare to the competition.
 Invest in studies to see how and what churches similar to yours are doing.

-- Marketing plan - what tools you'll need to attract people to the church.
+- Church marketing plan - what tools you'll need to attract people to the church.

 - Management structure - what will it look like.
 Who is paid and who isn't.